TofuOverdose/WebMapMaker/README.md

     * **includeWithQuery** - by default, all links with query strings will be ignored.
 This options allows to visit such links as well.
     * **includeSubdomains** - when this options is set, pages on subdomains will be included in the results.
 For example, if the initial domain is foo.com, links to domains bar.foo.com or baz.foo.com will be crawled.

+## Known issues:
+- [] The tool never exits on some websites;
+- [] CLI progress bar prints new frames on new line instead of rewriting old one when the output does not fit in one line in terminal window;